TheCoinTosser/MachineLearningGoogleSeries/README.md

 **5. Recipe 5 - Writing Our First Classifier**
-* Goal: Write your own classifier (1 nearest neighbour classifier)
+* Goal: Write your own classifier (1 nearest neighbour)
 * Category: Multiclass classification.
 * Changes made: I've written my own version of 1 nearest neighbour so the implementation might be slightly different than the one shown in the video.